 About the Author

 Emily Rapp Black is the author of Poster Child: A Memoir and The Still Point of the Turning World.
 A former Fulbright scholar, she was educated at Harvard University, Trinity College-Dublin, Saint Olaf College, and the University of Texas-Austin, where she was a James A. Michener Fellow.
-A recent Guggenheim Fellowship Recipient, she has received awards and fellowships from the Rona Jaffe Foundation, the Jentel Arts Foundation, the Corporation of Yaddo, the Fine Arts Work Center in Provincetown, Fundacion Valparaiso, and Bucknell University, where she was the Philip Roth Writer-in-Residence.
-Her work has appeared in Vogue, the New York Times, Salon, Slate, Time, The Boston Globe, The Wall Street Journal, Psychology Today, O: the Oprah Magazine, Los Angeles Times,and many others.
+A recent Guggenheim Fellowship Recipient, she has received awards and fellowships from the Rona Jaffe Foundation, the Jentel Arts Foundation, the Corporation of Yaddo, the Fine Arts Work Center in Provincetown, Fundación Valparaíso, and Bucknell University, where she was the Philip Roth Writer-in-Residence.
+Her work has appeared in Vogue, The New York Times, Salon, Slate, Time, The Boston Globe, The Wall Street Journal, Psychology Today, O: The Oprah Magazine, Los Angeles Times, and many others.
 She is a regular contributor to The New York Times Book Review and frequently publishes scholarly work in the fields of disability studies, bioethics, and theological studies.
-She is currently associate professor of creative writing at the Univeristy of California-Riverside, where she also teaches medical narratives in the School of Medicine.
+She is currently associate professor of creative writing at the University of California-Riverside, where she also teaches medical narratives in the School of Medicine.